 - Not Meritorious.
 A faculty member not meeting the criteria for meritorious or extra meritorious. - Meritorious.
 A meritorious designation denotes satisfactory performance related to a faculty member's responsibilities and expectations.
-To receive a meritorious designation, faculty members must perform their Teaching responsibilities at a satisfactory level (Appendix C), as determined by students and peers, meet or maintain CBA Scholarship & Practitioner Productivity Guidelines (Appendix A) and meet Department Service responsibilities (Appendix B).
-Faculty, who have been here less than five years, will be evaluated on their progress towards meeting CBA Scholarship & Practitioner Productivity Guidelines (Appendix A). - Extra Meritorious.
+To receive a meritorious designation, faculty members must perform their teaching responsibilities at a satisfactory level (Appendix C), as determined by students and peers, meet or maintain CBA Scholarship & Practitioner Productivity Guidelines (Appendix A) and meet department service responsibilities (Appendix B).
+Faculty, who have been here less than five years, will be evaluated on their progress towards meeting CBA Scholarship & Practitioner Productivity Guidelines (Appendix A).
+For faculty not meeting CBA Scholarly guidelines for part of the year, the decision of "meritorious" versus "not meritorious", will be judged subjectively based on the progress toward scholarship and length of lapse. - Extra Meritorious.
 Extra meritorious recognizes the need to differentially reward faculty for levels of performance and individual accomplishments that exceed the expectations of the department.
-Examples of Extra Meritorious activities for Teaching may include: exemplary teaching accomplishments, new curriculum development, high SEI scores, innovations in curriculum, grants to support teaching improvement, teaching awards.
-Examples of Extra Merit activities for Research may include: high quality journal publication, paper acceptance and presentation at one of the discipline's top tier conference(s).
-Examples of Extra Merit activities for Service may include: leadership positions, notable service contributions to UWL, the CBA, the department, the profession, or the public.
+Examples of extra meritorious activities for teaching may include: exemplary teaching accomplishments, new curriculum development, high SEI scores, innovations in curriculum, grants to support teaching improvement, teaching awards.
+Examples of extra merit activities for research may include: high quality journal publication, paper acceptance and presentation at one of the discipline's top tier conference(s).
+Examples of extra merit activities for service may include: leadership positions, notable service contributions to UWL, the CBA, the department, the profession, or the public.

 Merit Scoring.
-Based on the merit definitions identified above, each Merit Committee member will assign Not-Meritorious," "Meritorious", and "Extra Meritorious." for each ranked faculty member on teaching, research and service.
+Based on the merit definitions identified above, each Merit committee member will assign Not-Meritorious," "Meritorious", and "Extra Meritorious." for each ranked faculty member on teaching, research and service.
 A sample table is included in Appendix E.

-The Merit Committee Chair will determine each faculty member's overall merit standing using the following process.
+The Merit committee chair will determine each faculty member's overall merit standing using the following process.

 Extra Meritorious.
-Extra Meritorious may be assigned to any individual who is meritorious or extra-meritorious in all categories (see criteria for meritorious designation below).
-To be considered Extra Meritorious, a vote of extra meritorious by 2/3rd or more of reviewers is needed in teaching or research; or, a vote of extra meritorious by 2/3rd or more of reviewers is needed in service and a vote of extra meritorious by 50% or more of reviewers is needed in teaching or research.
+"Extra Meritorious" may be assigned to any individual who is meritorious or extra-meritorious in all categories (see criteria for meritorious designation below).
+To be considered "Extra Meritorious", a vote of "extra meritorious" by 2/3rd or more of reviewers is needed in teaching, research or service and a vote of "extra meritorious" by 50% or more of reviewers is needed in another area.

 Meritorious.
-Meritorious may be assigned to any individual who does not qualify for extra meritorious and who is meritorious in teaching, research and service.
-To be considered Meritorious, a vote of Meritorious or Extra Meritorious by 50% or more of reviewers is needed in teaching, research and service.
+"Meritorious" may be assigned to any individual who does not qualify for "extra meritorious" and who is "meritorious" in teaching, research and service.
+To be considered "Meritorious", a vote of "meritorious" or "extra meritorious" by 50% or more of reviewers is needed in teaching, research and service.

-For extra meritorious and meritorious, if 50 % and 2/3 are equal then the 2/3 vote needs to be at least 1 greater than 50%.
+For "extra meritorious" and "meritorious", if 50% and 2/3 are equal then the 2/3 vote needs to be at least 1 greater than 50%.

-- 2. Instructional Academic Staff in Permanent Budgeted Instructional Lines.
+- 2. Instructional Academic Staff in Permanent Budgeted Instructional Lines (otherwise see VI).
 For all IAS, the annual merit review may coincide with and include any concurrent retention and/or promotion review.
-The pool of merit funds for IAS is separate from the Ranked Faculty pool.
+The pool of merit funds for IAS is separate from the ranked faculty pool.
 IAS merit review will be done in accordance with Section VI. - 3.
-Non-Instructional Academic Staff.
+Non-Instructional Academic Staff (if included in merit processes, otherwise see VII).
 Not applicable in the Marketing Department. - 4.
 Department Chair.
 The department chair participates in the ranked faculty merit evaluation process in the same manner as all other ranked faculty.
-Chair performance evaluation information is outlined in section VIII (A3). - B. Distribution of Merit Funds.
-Annually, the Department may be allocated merit monies as determined by the action of the state legislature, the Board of Regents, and/or the UW-System Administration as a percentage of the Department total salary package.
-These monies shall be distributed to Department members based on the merit ratings assigned through the annual merit review process.
+Chair performance evaluation information is outlined in section VIII (A3).

+B. Distribution of Merit Funds.
+Annually, the department may be allocated merit monies as determined by the action of the state legislature, the Board of Regents, and/or the UW-System Administration as a percentage of the department total salary package.
+These monies shall be distributed to department members based on the merit ratings assigned through the annual merit review process.